sstringer00100/datascience-portfolio/README.md

 - ### Time Series Forecasting
   - Python
   - R
     - [Forecasting The US Commercial Property Price Index:](https://github.com/sstringer00100/Time-Series-Multiple-Regression-in-R) A time series multiple regression model that is scenario-based to forecast for current trends and projects what the index will do given a recession similar to the '08-'09 Great Recession.
+    - [Airline Load Factor Forecast:]() An ensemble method to forecast for load factor to find future opportunities and understand operations.
 - ### Natural Language Processing
   - Python
   - R